Board Policy 4.10.270

 Rock Valley College is committed to a prompt and effective resolution of any issues or concerns regarding service animals.
-If the handler has a concern, they should contact the Director of DSS.
+If the handler has a concern, he/she should contact the Director of DSS.

 Concerned College personnel or students should contact DSS in the following situations:

-Any person dissatisfied by a decision concerning a service animal or an assistance animal may appeal through the office of Disability Support Services.
-Alternatively, information may also be obtained by phone, (815) 921-2371 or email at: RVC-DisabilityServices@RockValleyCollege.edu.
+Any person dissatisfied by a decision concerning a service animal or emotional support animal may submit a Disability/Accommodation Grievance to the Director of Disability Support Services, at RVC-DisabilityServices@rockvalleycollege.edu.

 It is important to understand the role of a service dog, and to follow proper etiquette, so as to not interfere with the tasks the dog is trained to provide.
 Although it may be tempting to approach a service animal or want to pet one, distracting a service animal in any way (ex., by making noises, offering food, water, toys, or petting) may be dangerous to the animal’s handler, especially if the animal is a medical alert animal or brace/mobility support animal.
 In addition, it is important to show respect to individuals who use service animals by allowing them to go about their business uninterrupted and unbothered.